The gender gap is one problem worth solving.

 This is what will start to bring up the numbers.

-This will be a jam-packed weekend of education, empowerment and hands-on learning where you can be inspired by global and local leaders in tech, deep dive coding, hear from extraordinary STEM leaders about how they started, and push your career thinking to reimagine what you and your daughters can do to embrace STEM and equip yourselves for the future of work.
+These are dynamic, interactive learning experiences jam-packed with education, career pathway information and hands-on learning where students can be inspired by global and local leaders in tech, deep dive coding, hear from extraordinary STEM leaders about how they started, and push their career thinking to reimagine what the future of work might look like, and their place in it.

 Join us to make the change.